quach062/analyzing_aimd_simulations/README.md

 ## volume fraction distribution
 volume_fraction_distribution gives the amount of volume and the fraction of volume around a reference atom occupied by the rest of the atoms for a periodic ab initio molecular dynamics simulation.
-This distribution quantifies the local environment by treating atoms as van der Waals spheres and calculating how much volume is occupied by surrounding atoms for a reference atom as a function of distance.
+This distribution quantifies the local environment by treating atoms as soft van der Waals spheres and calculating how much volume is occupied by surrounding atoms for a reference atom as a function of distance.
 The code gives the volume occupied and the fraction relative to the total volume.
 The script can be run with:

 ```python volume_fraction_distribution.py *XDATCAR.xlsx atom1 grid OUTPUT.png```